RIOT-OS/RIOT/examples/gnrc_xbee_router/README.md

 on an native platform using serial port (/dev/tty*) for communicating with XBee.

-If XBee is connected to a UART port other than 0, change `XBEE_UART` variable in the Makefile.
-If the baudrate is other than 9600, configure it in `xbee_conf.h`.
+If XBee is connected to a UART port other than 0, change `XBEE_PARAM_UART` variable in the Makefile.
+If the baudrate is other than 9600, change `XBEE_PARAM_BR`.

 See also the `gnrc_xbee_border_router` example.